sa-tre/satre-specification/docs/source/specification.md

 ### TRE administration roles

-The IT and related professionals who will be responsible for deploying and managing instances of a TRE conforming to the SATRE standard.
+The IT and related professionals who will be responsible for deploying and managing instances of a TRE conforming to the SATRE specification.
 These roles cover managing TRE computing infrastructure, but also administering the TRE itself (_e.g._ managing users and projects).

 <!-- The document will explain that SATRE conforming TREs should have documentation and infrastructure deployment code/apps that conform to software engineering best practices, which are also defined here, making them "simple" for an IT professional to follow; troubleshooting steps included. -->